The bottom of the Smith’s 4D Mag goggles curves inwards for a better downwards-facing field of view. Photo: Tim Manning//The Inertia

 Pros: Cheap as chips, Smith’s reputation for quality gear

 Smith really does have the entire field of snow goggles on lock, from the top-tier options to the dirt-cheap budget variety.
-And when it comes to making a pair of goggles that do what they are supposed to without getting in the way of you having a fun time, the Smith Frontier has what it takes to get the job done without breaking the bank.
-These goggles are as simple as it gets, with a cylindrical lens and single-layer foam.
-At this price point, you’ll miss out on features such as Chromapop (Smith’s contrast-boosting technology), and quick lens-changing ability, but the reduction in price is significant, and if you’re only getting out a couple of times a season, or want to dip your toes into the world of snowsports without breaking the bank, these are an incredible option.
+And when it comes to making a pair of goggles that do what they are supposed to without getting in the way of you having a fun time, the Smith Transfer and smaller-sized Tribute have what it takes to get the job done without breaking the bank.
+These goggles are as simple as it gets, with a cylindrical lens and newly-upgraded double-layer foam compared to their predecessor, the now-discontinued Smith Frontier.
+At this price point, you’ll miss out on features such as Chromapop (Smith’s contrast-boosting technology), and quick lens-changing ability, but the reduction in price is significant, and if you’re only getting out a couple of times a season, or want to dip your toes into the world of snowsports without breaking the bank, these goggles are incredible options.
+If you have a medium to large-sized head, the Smith Transfer is what you’re after, and the Tribute is intended for those with smaller faces.

 Oakley Flight Deck M ($225)